 At Least Dreams Are Still Free

 The voyage from Earth to Mars was a one-way trip.
 Everyone aboard had happily volunteered.
-All where disenchanted with what they had left behind on mankind’s home planet.
-In that regard, I was no different to any of my fellow volunteers.
+All were disenchanted with what they had left behind on mankind’s home planet.
+In that regard, I was no different from any of my fellow volunteers.

 I hated what my home country had become through its desire for senseless regulation, legislation, sectarianism, racism, religious intolerance, monetary greed, violent attacks on the elderly by gangs of youths on the streets, plus heavy-handed laws, biased in favour of the super-rich privileged few, over the vast majority of the population.